 Witch - Gwrach

-The word gwrach (pronounced close to ‘gwrahkh’) in Welsh means ‘witch’ or ‘hag’; in fact, the concept of the ‘witch’ or ‘hag’ is central to Welsh folklore, mythology and cultural history.
+The word gwrach (pronounce "gwrach" as "goo-rach", with a guttural "ch" like in Scottish "loch") in Welsh means ‘witch’ or ‘hag’.
+In fact, the concept of the ‘witch’ or ‘hag’ is central to Welsh folklore, mythology and cultural history.
 Like the word ysbryd (spirit) gwrach has different, overlapping layers of meaning that have evolved over centuries of storytelling.
 It is still tied to ideas about the supernatural, but as a living part of the Welsh language it has also become about power and transformation.

 Gwrachod is its plural, and the word can be used for both the witches of the legendary past and the hags of the modern-day stories and festivals.
 The gwrach are a product of Welsh folklore, a fitting amalgam of fear and reverence – equally dangerous and wise.